Villfuk02/Project-Nitrogen/Documentation/Notes/Info panel.md

 - name
 - stats
 - descriptions
-- keywords

-It highlights all *keywords* and shows explanations for them in the last section.
-Or maybe a "explain this" button.
 Various coulours and text styles are used to signify what changed from some original version:
 - increased / decreased values
 - added / removed stats